 Which Preconditions Will Likely Result in Authorized Treatment by Insurer?

 Substance use disorders include a wide range of severity, from recreational abuse of a drug or alcohol to chemical dependency.
 Certain criteria will help determine whether an insurer will authorize treatment, including:

 - Cognitively able to participate in a treatment program, with no other medical conditions that preclude the ability to participate

 - Withdrawal symptoms can be managed at the requested level of care

 - Demonstrate a desire and motivation to work toward recovery

 In addition to the above basic criteria, a potential patient must meet at least one of the following criteria:

-- Severity of the self-harm or risk taking behaviors present a threat to the individual or others and cannot be managed outside of a 24 hour care facility
+- Severity of the self-harm or risk-taking behaviors present a threat to the individual or others and cannot be managed outside a 24-hour care facility

 - Substance abuse is causing severe problems in at least two life domains, such as school or work, social relationships, family, or physical health